-If you’re pregnant or thinking about expanding your family and have previously had a cesarean section, at Advanced OB/GYNE Associates in Hoffman Estates, Illinois, doctors have extensive experience helping women have vaginal birth after cesarean (VBAC).
+If you’re pregnant or thinking about expanding your family and have previously had a cesarean section, at Advanced OB/GYNE Associates in Hoffman Estates and Arlington Heights, Illinois, doctors have extensive experience helping women have vaginal birth after cesarean (VBAC).
 With the right medical care, guidance, and support, you can have a successful vaginal delivery after a prior C-section.
 Discuss your eligibility, preferences, and pregnancy plans with a compassionate provider: Book your VBAC consultation online or call the friendly office staff at Advanced OB/GYNE Associates today to learn more.

 Trial of labor after cesarean (TOLAC) delivery refers to when a woman who has previously had a C-section is now attempting vaginal childbirth.
 Most women can successfully have a vaginal birth following a cesarean.
 A successful TOLAC leads to vaginal birth after cesarean delivery (VBAC).

 More than 90% of women who have previously undergone cesarean deliveries are candidates for VBAC, and many go on to have a healthy and safe pregnancy and delivery.

 You can likely have a vaginal birth after cesarean if:

 During your in-depth consultation, Dr. Das discusses TOLAC and VBAC and determines your eligibility based on your medical history and current health.
 You might plan for a vaginal birth but be referred for a cesarean, so it’s essential to prepare for changes in your pregnancy plan.